MayGo/horoscope/README.md

 -   [x] Add a form personalization page
 -   [x] Generate horoscope with open AI based on personalization
 -   [x] Add CRON to generate daily horoscpe to db
--   [ ] Show daily horoscope on home page
+-   [x] Show daily horoscope on home page
 -   [ ] Send email to user with horoscope
+-   [ ] Redesign daily horoscope to include affirmations and daily insights
 -   [ ] Add cron to send horoscope to user daily at configured time

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.